 Excludability of Interest.
-In the opinion of Rodey, Dickason, Sloan, Akin & Robb, P.A., Bond Counsel to the Finance Authority, assuming the accuracy of the certifications of the Finance Authority and the Department and continuing compliance by the Finance Authority and the Department with the requirements of the Internal Revenue Code of 1986, as amended (the "Tax Code"), interest on the Series 2020A Bonds is excludable from gross income for purposes of federal income tax under existing laws as enacted and construed on the date of delivery of the Series 2020A Bonds.
-Interest on the Series 2020A Bonds is not an item of tax preference for purposes of individual federal alternative minimum tax.
-Interest on the Series 2020A Bonds held by a corporation (other than an S corporation, regulated investment company, or real estate investment trust) may be indirectly subject to federal alternative minimum tax because of its inclusion in the adjusted current earnings of a corporate holder.
+In the opinion of Rodey, Dickason, Sloan, Akin & Robb, P.A., Bond Counsel to the Finance Authority, assuming the accuracy of the certifications of the Finance Authority and the Department and continuing compliance by the Finance Authority and the Department with the requirements of the Internal Revenue Code of 1986, as amended (the "Tax Code"), interest on the Series 2021A Bonds is excludable from gross income for purposes of federal income tax under existing laws as enacted and construed on the date of delivery of the Series 2021A Bonds.
+Interest on the Series 2021A Bonds is not an item of tax preference for purposes of individual federal alternative minimum tax.

 Original Issue Premium.
-The Series 2020A Bonds were sold at a premium ("original issue premium") over their principal amount.
-For federal income tax purposes, original issue premium is amortizable periodically over the term of a Series 2020A Bond through reductions in the holder's tax basis for the Series 2020A Bond for determining taxable gain or loss from sale or from redemption prior to maturity.
+The Series 2021A Bonds may be sold at a premium ("original issue premium") over their principal amount.
+For federal income tax purposes, original issue premium is amortizable periodically over the term of a Series 2021A Bond through reductions in the holder's tax basis for the Series 2021A Bond for determining taxable gain or loss from sale or from redemption prior to maturity.
 Amortization of premium does not create a deductible expense or loss.
-Series 2020A Bondholders should consult their tax advisors for an explanation of the amortization rules.
+Series 2021A Bondholders should consult their tax advisors for an explanation of the amortization rules.